OpenNebula/minione/docs/source/index.rst

 OpenNebula miniONE
 ==================

-**miniONE** is an easy to use deployment tool to build an evaluation OpenNebula (edge) cloud based on either virtual machines (KVM) or system containers (LXD).
+**miniONE** is an easy to use deployment tool to build an evaluation OpenNebula (local and edge) cloud based on either virtual machines (KVM), system containers (LXD) or micro-VMs (Firecracker).
 All necessary components to manage and run the virtual machines or containers are installed and configured on your dedicated system with just a single command run.

 Quick Start
 -----------